bplmaps/walk-to-the-sea-website/content/locations/old-state-house.md

 Settlement and commerce grew around the building.
 Colonial governors looked down to Long Wharf from the balcony of the State House.
 Famous scenes of the American Revolution unfolded at its doorstep.

 In 1798, Charles Bulfinch’s gold-domed State House opened atop Beacon Hill to begin a proud new era for Boston.
-The old, colonial State House passed on to other uses and, in 1881, to the protection of The Bostonian Society.
+The colonial State House passed on to other uses and, in 1881, to the protection of The Bostonian Society.

-## New Use

 The Old State House appears as the backdrop in Paul Revere’s engraving of the Boston Massacre.
 When it was built, the Old State House overlooked bustling wharves.
 Ships were the source of Boston’s wealth.
 They also connected Boston politically and commercially to England and other countries and colonies.
 A different pulse now hums beneath the Old State House.
 Every day, thousands of commuters emerge from beneath the venerable building, where two of Boston’s busy subway lines intersect in the city's large financial district.